 To address vaccine hesitancy, we turned to validators in our community, and recruited and filmed a range of local faith leaders to talk about the importance of vaccinations.
 The city aggressively pushed out messages from community validators and shared updates from our Yolo County Health & Human Services Agency on city channels.
-In addition to city’s efforts to amplify vaccine messages, our Healthy Davis Together mobile vaccine team, led by UC Davis, supports the county’s efforts to vaccinate harder to reach populations, including those who are unhoused and farmworker communities in the surrounding area with pop up clinics at convenient locations and by going door to door
+In addition to the city’s efforts to amplify vaccine messages, our Healthy Davis Together mobile vaccine team, led by UC Davis, supports the county’s efforts to vaccinate harder to reach populations, including those who are unhoused and farmworker communities in the surrounding area with pop up clinics at convenient locations and by going door to door.

 Now, as vaccination rates steadily rise and public health guidelines change for those who are fully vaccinated and life in our communities begins to return to normal, we must ensure that this new stage is truly available to everyone.
 That’s why our commitment to equity must remain front and center as we continue to track potential COVID spread.
-In this spirit, I want to share two programs we developed as part of Healthy Davis Together that can guide other cities in their equity work.
+In this spirit, I want to share two programs we developed as part of Healthy Davis Together that can guide other cities in their equity work:

 1. School Testing

 Healthy Davis Together, our innovative and comprehensive pandemic response program developed jointly by University of California, Davis and the city, produced a playbook with steps to set up on-campus testing for all students and staff.